readthedocs/readthedocs.org/docs/development/buildenvironments.rst

 This would be a good place to start testing as the ``latest`` version could operate differently.
 See ``DOCKER_IMAGE`` below for setting this configuration option.

-.. note:: The size of the Docker images is around 5 to 9 GB.

 After this image is downloaded, you can update your settings to use the new image -- see `Configuration`_.